fabaindaiz/spellsolver/README.md

 ## instructions for use

+### WebAPI
+1. From this folder execute webapi.py
+2. Navigate to localhost:8080/docs to test the endpoints

 ### GraphicUI
 1. From this folder execute graphicui.py
 2. Write the letters on the board in the interface table